hemanthkumardm/SFAL-VSD-SoC-Design/Day10/README.md

 ### Problem Statement
 This project delves into designing a compact, open-source **System on Chip (SoC)** based on **RVMYTH**, a RISC-V-based processor core.
 The SoC integrates a **Phase-Locked Loop (PLL)** for precise clock generation and control, alongside a **10-bit Digital-to-Analog Converter (DAC)** for interfacing with external analog systems.
 By converting digital signals into analog, this DAC allows BabySoC to communicate with devices that accept analog inputs, such as televisions and mobile phones, enabling output in the form of audio or video.
 Ultimately, this Sky130-technology-based SoC aims to provide a highly documented, educational platform for learning and experimentation in digital-analog interfacing.

-## Learning Objectives

 <details>
-## Understanding System on a Chip (SoC)
+<summary>1.
+Understanding System on a Chip (SoC)</summary>

    A **System on a Chip (SoC)** is like a mini-computer built on a single chip.
 Instead of needing separate parts for each function, an SoC combines everything into one small package.
 This makes it especially useful for devices where space, power, and efficiency are important, like smartphones, smartwatches, and tablets.
 Let's break down what an SoC includes and why it's essential:

 ### Key Parts of an SoC